TechEmpower/FrameworkBenchmarks/frameworks/PHP/php/README.md

 This is the PHP portion of a [benchmarking test suite](../) comparing a variety of web development platforms.

+### Important
+When editing this framework, be sure to force add the files changed.
+Most files were added to .gitignore, as the framework touches some of them during testing.

 ### JSON Encoding Test
 Use the PHP standard [JSON encoder](http://www.php.net/manual/en/function.json-encode.php)